docker/docs/docs/notary-signer.md

 they also [compromise the Notary Server]( notary-server.md#what-happens-if-the-server-is-compromised)

-The attacker can prevent Notary Signer from signing timestap metadata from Notary Server and return invalid public key IDs when the Notary Server requests it.
+The attacker can prevent Notary Signer from signing timestamp metadata from Notary Server and return invalid public key IDs when the Notary Server requests it.
 This means an attacker can execute a denial of service attack that prevents the Notary Server from being able to update any metadata.